CSRF Vulnerability Identified in Booked Scheduler 2.5.15

 Content-Type: application/x-www-form-urlencoded; charset=UTF-8

-For more information on cross-site scripting vulnerabilities read the article Cross-site Request Forgery (CSRF).
+For more information on cross-site scripting vulnerabilities, see Cross-site Request Forgery (CSRF).

 15/09/2015 – First Contact